lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_4/Readme.md

 # Head Pose Estimation Model

-The Intel® Distribution of OpenVINO™ toolkit includes a pre-compiled model for estimating head pose from an image of a face.
-You can find it at:
+The Intel® Distribution of OpenVINO™ toolkit provides pre-trained models in the Open Model Zoo that have been trained to estimate head position from an image of a face.
+The model used by this tutorial is the "[head-pose-estimation-adas-0001](https://github.com/opencv/open_model_zoo/blob/master/intel_models/head-pose-estimation-adas-0001/description/head-pose-estimation-adas-0001.md)" which was downloaded and compiled for FP16 and FP32 during setup using the model downloader script.
+The available model locations are:

-* /opt/intel/computer_vision_sdk/deployment_tools/intel_models/head-pose-estimation-adas-0001

-   * Available model locations:

-      * FP16: /opt/intel/computer_vision_sdk/deployment_tools/intel_models/head-pose-estimation-adas-0001/FP16/head-pose-estimation-adas-0001.xml
+* FP16: tutorials/tutorial_models/face_detection/Transportation/object_attributes/headpose/vanilla_cnn/dldt/head-pose-estimation-adas-0001-fp16.xml

-      * FP32: /opt/intel/computer_vision_sdk/deployment_tools/intel_models/head-pose-estimation-adas-0001/FP32/head-pose-estimation-adas-0001.xml
+* FP32: tutorials/tutorial_models/face_detection/Transportation/object_attributes/headpose/vanilla_cnn/dldt/head-pose-estimation-adas-0001.xml

-   * More details can be found at:
+* More details on the model can be found at: https://github.com/opencv/open_model_zoo/blob/master/intel_models/head-pose-estimation-adas-0001/description/head-pose-estimation-adas-0001.md

-      * file:///opt/intel/computer_vision_sdk/deployment_tools/intel_models/head-pose-estimation-adas-0001/description/head-pose-estimation-adas-0001.html

 The results it is capable of producing are shown in the summary below (for more details, see the descriptions HTML pages for each model):